 Texas: Establishing protocol for closing/relocating public roads post storms: Sample plan language

 Following major damage to or destruction of existing roads following storms or hurricanes, the County will evaluate the condition of the road and determine whether the existing road will be permanently closed or repaired or relocated by the County or a future permittee.
 Galveston County Dune Protection and Beach Access Plan (2006)

 Florida: Prioritizing roadway improvements within hurricane evacuation routes for increased capacity & response time: Broward County Long Range Transportation Plan (2035)

-Florida: A model ordinance for abandoning roads: full text & guidance
+Florida: Model ordinance for abandoning roads: full text & guidance

 DOT offers approximately $500 million annually for Transportation Investment Generating Economic Recovery grants (TIGER)- resiliency is an expressed factor in the selection process.

 FHA announced in a 2012 memo that federal cost sharing would be made available for “Activities to plan, design, and construct highways to adapt to current and future climate change.”